zhangster12/Obsidian-BJJ-Notes/Sweeps/Butterfly Sweep.md

 Weight back, drive them forward
 # Defense
-Post on the leg of the side you are being swept.
+- Post on the leg of the side you are being swept.
 # Variations
+## Grips
 - 2 on 1: Instead of gripping outside the triceps, grip at the interior crux of the elbow.
 To reinforce this, grab your own wrist with the outside arm.
 - Double underhooks:
 - Over/under: